October 22, 2014

-With a huge federal budget deficit preoccupying lawmakers in Washington these days, the specter of rising personal income tax rates for wealthy taxpayers has been raised by the Obama administration and others as a way to slowly step back from the deficit precipice.
+With a huge federal budget deficit preoccupying lawmakers inside the Beltway these days, the specter of rising personal income tax rates – especially for wealthy taxpayers – has been an idea floated by the Obama administration and others as a way to slowly step back from the deficit precipice.

 Given the intractability of Congress, it’s a scenario that seems unlikely in the short term.
 But many forward-thinking wealth managers are beginning to address with their clients the possibility of tax rates eventually returning to those of the pre-Bush tax cut years at some point, and the effects that such an increase will have on their investing and tax planning strategies.

 Chief among their concerns is the impact of rising rates on capital loss carry-overs.
-These are losses in excess of deductible limits for the current tax year but can be carried over into future tax years.
+These are losses that aren’t deductible for the current tax year but can be carried over into future tax years.

 For many, investment losses in recent years have been steep, mainly due to the turmoil in both public and private markets.
 Now these investors are faced with putting their banked capital losses to work using methods that don’t run afoul of the IRS.

 But wait – in a rising tax rate environment, wouldn’t these capital losses potentially be worth more?
-Current tax law says that excess capital losses can be carried forward indefinitely, which is why some wealth managers are advising a wait-and-see strategy.
+Current tax law provisions say that losses can be carried forward indefinitely, which is why some wealth managers are advising a wait-and-see strategy.

 There are a few reasons why this approach might not be the best answer in certain situations though.
-One is the true meaning of the provision that capital losses can be carried over “indefinitely.”
+One is the true meaning of the provision that losses can be carried over “indefinitely.”
 In reality, the capital loss carry-over actually does have an expiration.
 Once the taxpayer or his/her surviving spouse dies the benefits of the carry-over disappear.
-Any unused capital losses are wasted at that point – they can’t be passed on to future generations like an heirloom.
+Any unused capital losses are wasted at that point – they can’t be passed on like an heirloom to future generations.

 The other drawback to the waiting game is the surprisingly common misperception that capital losses could be potentially worth more if the rates on capital gains, interest and dividends were to rise.

 This issue tends to crop up during estate planning discussions in which the taxpayer wishes to gift securities to family members using the most tax-efficient methods available.
-Ordinarily, when a stock is gifted, the cost basis that is picked up by the recipient is, at most, the basis in the hands of the donor.
+Ordinarily, when a stock is gifted to an heir, the cost basis that is picked up by the recipient is the basis held by the donor.

 So for example, let’s say Uncle Joe paid $10 for a stock that is worth $40 when he gifts it to his niece Rachel.
 The $10 cost basis transfers with the gift; if Rachel decides to sell it for $40, she will owe capital gains tax on the $30 of appreciation (assuming she has no capital losses of her own to offset this gain).